vrdel/ams-publisher/README.md

 ## Installation

-Component is supported on CentOS 7.
+Component is supported on CentOS 7 and Rocky 9 Linux.
 RPM packages and all needed dependencies are available in ARGO repositories so installation of component simply narrows down to installing a package:

-	yum install -y ams-publisher
+	dnf install -y ams-publisher

 Component relies on:
 - `argo-ams-library` - interaction with ARGO Messaging